Manthey Racing: FIA World Endurance Championship

-For the 2024 FIA World Endurance Championship, Manthey Racing was selected once again by Porsche to help operate its LMGT3 team.
-The team's name returned to the entry lists that season and participated with cars #91 with EMA Motorsport driven by Lietz, Shahin, and Morris Schuring, and #92 with PureRxcing driven by Klaus Bachler, Alex Malykhin, and Joel Sturm.
-Over the course of the season, both entries took home two wins each, including a class win at the 2024 24 Hours of Le Mans with the #91 car.
-With a round to spare, the #92 car clinched the drivers' and teams' championships for Manthey at the 2024 6 Hours of Fuji, and the #91 car's 5th-place finish in the following race at the 2024 8 Hours of Bahrain secured the team and Porsche a 1-2 in the LMGT3 teams' standings.
+With the series transitioning to Group GT3 ahead of the 2024 FIA World Endurance Championship following the retirement of the LM GTE class, Manthey Racing was selected once again by Porsche to help operate its LMGT3 team.
+The team's name returned to the entry lists that season and participated with cars #91 with EMA Motorsport driven by Lietz, Yasser Shahin, and Morris Schuring, and #92 with PureRxcing driven by Klaus Bachler, Alex Malykhin, and Joel Sturm.
+Both entries took home two wins each, including a class win at the 2024 24 Hours of Le Mans with the #91 car.
+With a round to spare, the #92 car clinched the drivers' and teams' titles at the 2024 6 Hours of Fuji, and the #91 car's 5th-place finish in the following race at the 2024 8 Hours of Bahrain secured the team and Porsche a 1-2 in the LMGT3 teams' standings.

-Manthey's Chip Hart Racing liveried Porsche 992 GT3 R at Le Mans.

 Weeks after the conclusion of the season, Manthey Racing announced that they would be campaigning the 2025 FIA World Endurance Championship with cars backed by 1st Phorm and Iron Dames respectively.
 Iron Dames, alongside Iron Lynx, had previously used Porsche machinery in the series in 2023 to varying levels of success before switching to the Lamborghini Huracán GT3 EVO2 in 2024.
-Among the lineups, Lietz was retained for another season, racing alongside Riccardo Pera and Ryan Hardwick.
-Rahel Frey, Michelle Gatting, and Célia Martin were set to drive the sister car.
+Among the lineups, Lietz was retained for another season, racing alongside Riccardo Pera and Ryan Hardwick in car #92.
+Rahel Frey, Michelle Gatting, and Célia Martin were set to drive the sister #85 car.
 Heading into the 2025 24 Hours of Le Mans, Manthey were granted a third entry after they had secured the 2024–25 Asian Le Mans Series championship with Bachler, Sturm, and Antares Au earlier that year.
 The ALMS title-winning third car was used as part of a promotional campaign for the F1 film starring Brad Pitt, wearing the livery of the fictional Chip Hart Racing team from the film.
-Manthey secured back-to-back Le Mans wins that year, the #92 car taking the victory driven by Hardwick, Lietz, and Pera.
-Manthey secured back-to-back championships at the 2025 8 Hours of Bahrain with the #92 crew.
+Manthey secured back-to-back Le Mans wins and championships each with the #92 crew.